application-research/autoretrieve/README.md

 You may optionally set `FULLNODE_API_INFO` to a custom fullnode's WebSocket address.
 The default is `FULLNODE_API_INFO=wss://api.chain.love`.

-By default, config files and cache are stored in mounted Docker volume at `./data` in the autoretrieve directory.
-This location can be configured.
+By default, config files and cache are stored at `~/.autoretrieve`.
+When using docker-compose, a binding is created to this directory.
+This location can be configured by setting `AUTORETRIEVE_DATA_DIR`.

+Internally, Docker sets `AUTORETRIEVE_DATA_DIR=/app/data`, overriding the normal `~/.autoretrieve`, and creates a volume for the data directory at that path within the image.
+Keep this in mind when using the Docker image directly.

 ## Configuration